 - Spray a little frylight in a baking tray and tip in the chips, toss with the chip spice and make sure well coated, spray a little more frylight over the top and place in the oven until golden brown, roughly 25 – 30 minutes depending on potato and chip size.

-- Meanwhile in an ovenproof dish add the corned beef, beans, worcestershire sauce, chimichurri, oxo cube and cherry tomatoes and give it a quick stir.
+- Meanwhile in an ovenproof dish add the corned beef, beans, worcestershire sauce, herbs, oxo cube and cherry tomatoes and give it a quick stir.

 - Gently fry the carrot and onion in a pan until starting to soften and add to the corned beef mixture.